 9. Tell students that you expect them to succeed, but you’ll help them get there

 Making clear that you have high expectations, and will help students achieve them, keeps kids in a growth mindset, Soma says.
 Whether it’s a challenging academic or behavior goal, tell kids, “You might not be there yet, but together we’re going to get there.”

 Chandra Guy has a creative way to motivate her entire class to cheer on their peers.
 She shared a video on Twitter and said, “Growth mindset is encouraged in my class … they encourage each other by ‘giving beats’ today a student wanted to ‘freestyle’ as encouragement…”

 10. Understand that you can meet the challenge

-Schools have been rocked by the pandemic.
-The most important thing educators can do right now is strengthen the school community.
-Meeting students where they are and finding new ways to reach them during this time will leave them feeling valued and appreciated.
-Although we can’t change what’s happened, we’re in control of how we act now, especially with kids slowly returning to the classroom.
+One of the most important thing educators do each day is strengthen the school community.
+Meeting students where they are and finding new ways to reach them will leave them feeling valued and appreciated.
+Although we can’t change what’s happened to our students, we can control how we treat them every day while they’re in our care.

 “When we talk about resilience, it’s a way for us to find hope in our experience,” Soma says.

 With so much existing knowledge and tools like these, educators are more prepared than they may think to help students.

 Build a community of resilience at your school.